Nov 29, 2022

-Due to tax reform in 2017, the current standard deduction1 for tax filing creates a high hurdle before seeing tax benefits from charitable gifts of cash because you need to have a sizable amount of itemized deductions before you will see any marginal tax benefit from the gifting.
+The current standard deduction1 for tax filing creates a high hurdle before seeing tax benefits from charitable gifts of cash because you need to have a sizable amount of itemized deductions before you will see any marginal tax benefit from the gifting.
 This is especially true for married couples in retirement that do not have a mortgage.

 You can improve your situation and take control of tax benefits for your generous giving.
 You just need some good strategic planning to create your charitable giving “playbook.”

 “Lumping” Charitable Giving Using a Donor-Advised Fund (“DAF”)

 Unless you are giving a large amount each year, you are likely with the other ~90% of Americans who will just take the standard deduction each year – thus unlikely getting tax benefits for those charitable gifts.
 It may be time to consider giving a larger (or “lumped”) amount every 3-5 years to push deductions over the standard deduction level, then just take the standard deduction you would get anyways in the years in between those “lumped” gifts.

 While this is a good strategy for taxes, most people want to be able to give on an annual basis rather than larger amounts occasionally.
 Enter the Donor-Advised Fund (“DAF”) – in simple terms, this is like a charitable giving “checking account” that you can pre-fund (and get the deduction benefits in that one year), then choose the timing for how you distribute that money in future years.
 You can also invest those funds for growth while you are waiting to distribute gifts to charity.